 If we bring our lunches, is there a place where we can eat?

 We can accommodate groups who want to stay for lunch or snack.
-We encourage groups to eat outside off our main lobby, but we can also make other accommodations as necessary, such as inclement weather.
-Check with LBC staff on show day for availability.
+We encourage groups to eat outside off our main lobby, but we can also make other accommodations as necessary, such as for inclement weather.
+Check with LBC staff on the show day for availability.

 How can I prepare my students to come to the theater?

-Our Set the Stage program offers teachers the ability to easily access quality preparation materials for free online for our School Shows.
-Here and on each School Shows webpage, you’ll find a study guide, talking points for classroom discussion with context and background for each topic plus information about theater etiquette, and an activity to engage students’ interest.
+Our Set the Stage program offers teachers free, online, quality preparation materials for our School Shows.
+Here and on each School Shows individual webpage, you’ll find a study guide, talking points for classroom discussion with context and background for each topic, plus information about theater etiquette and an activity to engage students’ interest.

 My chaperone needs to bring a young child.
 What is your policy?

-We understand the occasional need for drivers to bring non-school-aged children.
-However, please know that every person in the theater must have an assigned (ticketed) seat.
-Please call in advance or check with the Education staff at the lobby table to learn seat availability.
-Chaperones with infants or toddlers are always welcome to utilize our lobby without purchasing a ticket.
+We understand the occasional need for drivers to bring children younger than school age.
+Please be aware that every person in the theater must have an assigned ticketed seat.
+Please call in advance or check with the ECE staff at the lobby table to learn about seat availability.
+Chaperones with infants or toddlers are always welcome to use our lobby without purchasing a ticket.